 - In the bowl of a stand mixer fitted with the dough hook attachment, combine all of the ingredients for the dough and mix on low until fully combined.

-- Knead on low for 5-10 minutes until the dough is smooth and elastic.
+- Knead on low for about 5 minutes until the dough is smooth and elastic.

-- Once the dough has risen, place 2 tablespoons of olive oil in the bottom of a 10 inch cast iron skillet.
+- The next day, add 2 tablespoons of olive oil in the bottom of a 10 inch cast iron skillet.
 Place the dough on top of the oil and use your hands to gently stretch the dough to the edges of the pan.
-Cover the dough again and let rest for 1 more hour.
+Cover the dough again and let rest at room temperature for 2-4 hours or until the dough is super light and airy.

-- Bake for 20-30 minutes or until the focaccia is golden brown.
+- Bake at 425°F for 20-30 minutes or until the focaccia is golden brown and the edges are crisp.

 Nutrition